edwinlzs/chainflow/README.md

 Below features are currently not yet supported but are planned in future releases.

 1. More flexibility to log and return responses
-2. Conditional calls - execute an endpoint call only if some condition is met.
+2. Conditional calls - execute an endpoint call only if some condition is met
 3. (Exploratory) API performance measurement
 4. (Exploratory) Possibly some sort of UI/diagram generation